Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 at all.
 He was thirty-two years

-old, and never, until moment,
+old, and never, until this moment,

 had he given the prolonging of the